-I inherited a split level flat in Camelford, conveyancing was carried out 10 years ago.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Similar flats in Camelford with over 90 years remaining are worth £185,000.
-The average or mid-range amount of ground rent is £65 levied per year.
-The lease expires on 21st October 2079
+I invested in buying a studio flat in Camelford, conveyancing formalities finalised half a dozen years ago.
+How much will my lease extension cost?
+Comparable flats in Camelford with over 90 years remaining are worth £222,000.
+The average or mid-range amount of ground rent is £50 levied per year.
+The lease comes to an end on 21st October 2091

-With 60 years remaining on your lease the likely cost is going to range between £20,000 and £23,000 plus plus your own and the landlord's "reasonable" professional fees.
+You have 71 years remaining on your lease the likely cost is going to range between £9,500 and £11,000 plus costs.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to supply the actual costs without more detailed due diligence.
+You should not use this information in tribunal or court proceedings.
+There are no doubt additional issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before seeking the advice of a professional.